 Frequently Asked Questions - Human Development Dashboards 1-5

 The dashboard approach has become popular for monitoring development outcomes.
-The 2019 Human Development Report features five colour-coded tables also termed dashboards covering five topics: quality of human development, ife-course gender gap, women’s empowerment, environmental sustainability and socioeconomic sustainability.
+The 2020 Human Development Report features five colour-coded tables also termed dashboards covering five topics: quality of human development, life-course gender gap, women’s empowerment, environmental sustainability and socioeconomic sustainability.
 The colour-coded tables evaluate progress of human development by highlighting levels and changes of various indicators.

 The dashboards visualize grouping of countries by each indicator, thus partially, contrary to a complete grouping by a composite measure, which combines all listed indicators after making them commensurable.
 A good example of a complete grouping is the grouping of countries into four human development groups by the Human Development Index (HDI).
 The complete grouping by a composite index depends on the way the component indicators are combined into the index.
 On the other hand, the partial grouping does not require any assumption on normalization, weighting or the functional form of the composite index.
 A partial grouping may depend on the predefined values considered as thresholds needed for grouping, such as what is considered a good performance or as a target to be achieved.